 Using Dundas BI recommendations

-To assist you in designing views, Dundas BI provides guidance and recommendations to help you select the most fitting visualization according to industry best practices.
+To assist you in analysis, a recommendation engine provides guidance to help you find the most fitting visualization according to best practices.

 2. Recommended data visualizations

-Based on the measures and hierarchies you place on the metric set, Dundas BI will recommend certain data visualizations.
-You can find these recommendations under the Recommended section of the Re-Visualize toolbar option, or at the top of the Re-Visualize context menu.
+Based on the measures and hierarchies you place on the metric set, certain data visualizations will be recommended.
+You can find these under the Recommended section of the Re-Visualize toolbar option, or at the top of the Re-Visualize context menu.

 - Point Chart – When Point Chart is recommended, you would use it the same way you would use a bar chart, except that the numeric axis may automatically start above zero, shrinking the range of values displayed along the axis and making it easier to see small differences between the values.
 When you use a bar chart, the numeric axis should always include zero because each bar starts from zero and it would be misleading otherwise.

-- Correlation Matrix – This option uses the correlation matrix formula visualization (CORRMATRIX) to create a new table with a color rule applied to repeated measure columns.
-Correlation Matrix shows how each measure correlates with each other measure over the rows that were selected.
+- Correlation Matrix – This option uses the correlation matrix formula to create a new table with a color rule applied to the measure cells.
+This correlation matrix shows how each measure correlates with each other measure over the original dataset, which should ideally include many rows.
 There may be a positive correlation shown in a shade of blue, a negative correlation shown in a shade of red, or no correlation shown in light gray.

 - Data Bar Table – A table of data bar columns with totals turned off on the metric set.
-Data Bar Table allows you to spot patterns of correlation between multiple columns of many bars, and the row heights and padding are reduced to fit more bars.
+Data Bar Table allows you to spot patterns of correlation between multiple columns of many bars, especially when sorted by measure.
+The row heights and padding are reduced to fit more bars.

 - Parallel Coordinates – This option creates a new line chart where the metric set has been transposed to place measure names along the bottom axis and percentages along the left axis.
 Parallel Coordinates displays a separate line for each row of data that was originally selected, plotting where each of its values falls within the total range of each measure's values as a percentage.
 This allows you to look for overall patterns between the measures while also allowing you to single out individual lines to see its movement.